 Yes, I do.
 I miss all those things and more about him being small.
 But what I have now I value so much more: A partner in crime, a stand-up comedian, a friend.
 A creative, adventurous, surprising soul that I get to parent.
 Someone who has thoughts and feelings and opinions, and who I love fiercely.

-Fellow mamas, as much as we can honestly miss those hazy, cozy newborn weeks, let’s please also try to share the absolute bliss that new parents have to look forward to.
+Fellow moms, as much as we can honestly miss those hazy, cozy newborn weeks, let’s please also try to share the absolute bliss that new parents have to look forward to.

-Those mamas who ache in their freshness, their physical pain, their anxiety or depression, their sleeplessness need perhaps more than any to hear that the daily joys will multiply exponentially.
+Those moms who ache in their freshness, their physical pain, their anxiety or depression, their sleeplessness need perhaps more than any to hear that the daily joys will multiply exponentially.

 A friend who’d recently became a mother looked at my son playing on the floor by our feet one day, her new daughter nestled in her arms.
 “Does it get easier?” she asked me, and I thought for a minute.
 “No,” I said, smiling, “but it gets so much more fun.”